tpavlic/md2qti/README.md

 ## Why this exists

-- Write quizzes in **one readable file** you can lint, diff, and preview.
+- Write quizzes in **one readable MarkDown file** you can lint, diff, and preview.
-- Keep fidelity with **text2qti** while adding stricter validation and better handling of comments, spacing, and multi-line content.
+- Keep fidelity with **`text2qti`** while adding stricter validation and better handling of comments, spacing, and multi-line content.
 - Support round-trip editing: `Markdown → text2qti → Markdown` with whitespace and comments preserved sensibly.

 ---

-## Features (both directions)
+## Features: QTI question support, comment support, and validation

 - **Question types**: multiple choice (`mc`), multiple answer (`ma`), numeric (`num`), fill/short-answer (`fill`), essay (`essay`), file upload (`file`), and text regions (`text` stimulus blocks).
 - **Question-level feedback**: `Correct`, `Incorrect`, and `General`, placed *after* answers/specs in Markdown and mapped to `...`, `+`, and `-` blocks in text2qti.